 - In a mixing bowl, combine the sliced peaches, brown sugar, granulated sugar, cornstarch, cinnamon, ginger, nutmeg, salt, and lemon juice.
 Mix well until the peaches are coated with the sugar and spice mixture.

-- Transfer the peach mixture into a baking dish that fits into your air fryer.
+- Transfer the peach mixture to a greased baking dish that fits into your air fryer.
 Smooth out the top with a spatula.

 - Spoon the batter over the top of the peach mixture, and smooth it out with a spatula.

 - In a small mixing bowl, mix together the remaining ¼ cup of brown sugar and ½ teaspoon of ground cinnamon.
-Sprinkle this mixture over the top of the batter.
+Sprinkle this mixture on top of the batter.

-- Place the baking dish into the preheated air fryer basket and cook for 20-25 minutes, or until the top is golden brown and the filling is bubbling.
+- Place the baking dish into the preheated air fryer basket and air fry for 20-25 minutes, or until the top is golden brown and the filling is bubbly.

 - Carefully remove the baking dish from the air fryer and let it cool for a few minutes before serving.

-- Serve the peach cobbler warm with a scoop of vanilla ice cream or whipped cream.
+- Serve the peach cobbler warm with a scoop of vanilla ice cream or whipped cream and enjoy!

 Notes